vsajip/peewee-extra-fields/README.md

 Has a hardcoded `max_length = 11` according to ISO-9362 Standard.
 `country_code` must be a valid ISO-3166 country code according to ISO-9362 Standard.
 `branch_code` can be a `str` or `None` according to ISO-9362 Standard.
+This code is also known as: SWIFT-BIC, BIC code, SWIFT ID, SWIFT code or ISO-9362.
 Returns a `collections.namedtuple` with `bank_code`, `country_code`, `location_code`, `branch_code`, `swift`.

 **Arguments:** None (should take the same `*args` and `**kwargs` as `CharField`)